erikmav/passport-sqrl/README.md

 # Passport-SQRL
 An [ExpressJS](http://expressjs.com/) and [PassportJS](https://github.com/jaredhanson/passport) implementation of the [SQRL authentication protocol](https://www.grc.com/sqrl/sqrl.htm).

-The code for this repo is written in TypeScript, with the JavaScript outputs transcoded to ES6 for modern Node.js compatibility.
-The resulting output is published as an NPM module 'passport-sqrl'.
+The code is written in TypeScript, with the transcoded JavaScript outputs targeted to ES6 for modern Node.js compatibility.
+The resulting output is published as NPM module 'passport-sqrl'.

 # Using the Package
 SQRL does not present its credentials in the HTTP Authenticate header, and so requires several integration points in a site: